impredicative/papical/README.md

 * The **base period** is one year before the later period, e.g. from 22 May 2020 to 21 May 2021.

 Steps:
 1. Find the average price (with tax) of each ordered item in each of the two periods.
-Only the items having *Condition=`new`* are considered.
+Only the items having *Condition=new* are considered.

 # Usage